ProfRandom/WCB-Dev/Canon Files/Approximating Season Lengths ☐.md

 - Spring: +2.4 d
 - Summer: –2.3 d
 - Autumn: –2.5 d
-The method captures the *overall pattern* (a longer spring, a shorter autumn) but forces **two seasons to pair**, which Earth does not actually do because its phase orientation $\phi$ is offset from 0° by about 13°.
+The method captures the *overall pattern* (a longer spring, a shorter autumn) but forces **two seasons to pair**, which Earth does not actually do because its obliquity azimuth $\phi$ is offset from 0° by about 13°.
 **Advice**

 When using the sinusoidal method, you have two options: